 The Complex Systems Informatics Laboratory (CSIL) was formed in 2016 by Dr. Benjamin Ruddell in the School of Informatics Computing & Cyber Systems (SICCS) at Northern Arizona University (NAU).
 Dr. Ruddell is affiliated with NAU’s world-class Ecological and Environmental Informatics applied/interdisciplinary computer science graduate program, the Center for Ecosystem Science and Society (ECOSS), and the School of Earth and Sustainability (SES), and also with Arizona State University's Global Institute of Sustainability (GIOS).

-The purpose of this laboratory is to advance interdisciplinary data-driven science and engineering for diverse applications to complex systems, sustainability, economics, resilience, ecology, cities, food/energy/water, climate, infrastructure, water resources, cyberinfrastructure, networks, coupled natural human systems, geoscience, hydrology, homeland security, emergency management, defense, planning, and policy.
+The purpose of this laboratory is to advance interdisciplinary data-driven science and engineering for diverse applications to complex systems, sustainability, economics, resilience, ecology, cities, food/energy/water, climate, infrastructure, water resources, cyberinfrastructure, networks, coupled natural human systems, geoscience, hydrology, homeland security, emergency management, critical infrastructure, networks, defense, planning, and policy.

 Data and Model Driven Hydrology Education